-In either case, the Move_Complete bit in the Network Input Data is reset to "0".
+In either case, the Move_Complete and Position_Invalid bits in the Network Input Data are reset to "0".

-- Bit 12: Virtual_Position_Follower When using the SMD34E2 as an axis follower (Synchrostep Mode), set this bit to '1' to close the position loop with respect to the motor position.
-This bit must equal '0' if the Virtual_Encoder_Follower bit, bit 14 of this word, is set to '1'. - Bit 11: Backplane_Proximity_Bit When the SMD34E2 is configured to use the Backplace_Proximity Bit, the unit will ignore the state of the Home Input as long as this bit equals "0".
+- Bit 12: Reserved Must equal "0". - Bit 11: Backplane_Proximity_Bit When the SMD17E2 is configured to use the Backplace_Proximity Bit, the unit will ignore the state of the Home Input as long as this bit equals "0".
 This bit must equal "1" before a transition on the Home Input can be used to home the machine.
-Further information on using the Backplace_Proximity_Bit can be found in the Profile with Backplane_Proximity_Bit section found on page 46. - Bit 10: Reserved Must equal "0". - Bit 9: Assembled_Move_Type When this bit equals "0", a Blend Move is started when the Run Assembled Move bit, (Command Word 1, Bit 13) makes a 0→1 transition.
+Further information on using the Backplace_Proximity_Bit can be found in the Profile with Backplane_Proximity_Bit section found on page 56. - Bit 10: Reserved Must equal "0". - Bit 9: Assembled_Move_Type When this bit equals "0", a Blend Move is started when the Run Assembled Move bit, (Command Word 1, Bit 13) makes a 0→1 transition.
 When this bit equals "1", a Dwell Move is started on the transition.
 The direction of a Blend Move is controlled by the Reverse_Blend_Direction bit, (Command Word 1, Bit 4).
-In a Dwell Move, the Dwell Time between segments is programmed in Word 9 of the command data. - Bit 8: Indexed_Command If this bit is set when a move command is issued, the SMD34E2 will not run the move immediately, but will instead wait for an inactive-to-active transition on an input configured as a Start Indexer Move input.
-The move command data, including this bit, must remain in the Network Output Registers while performing an Indexed Move.
+In a Dwell Move, the Dwell Time between segments is programmed in Word 9 of the command data. - Bit 8: Indexed_Command If this bit is set when a move command is issued, the SMD17E2 will not run the move immediately, but will instead wait for an inactive-to-active transition on an input configured as a Start Indexer Move input.
+The move command data, including this bit, must remain in the Network Output Registers while performing an Indexed Move. - Bit 7: Registration_Move When this bit equals "0", and a Jog Move command is issued, it will run as a standard Jog Move.
+When this bit equals "1" and a Jog Move command is issued, the move will run as a Registration Move. - Bit 6: Reserved Must equal "0".